 How to buy a Dive Computer

-There are plenty of different dive computer on the market.
+There are plenty of different dive computers on the market.
 It can be a daunting task and an expensive one.
 Here is a blog on how to buy a dive computer and hopefully these few tips will make your purchase a successful one.

 What will be using your dive computer for?

-Yes, that is an obvious question and of course the answer will be for scuba diving.
+Yes, that is an obvious question and of course, the answer will be for scuba diving.
+Dive computers come in two distinct types.

 Entry Level Dive Computers?